Licences and permits, rules and regulation schemes (requirements for cross-border provision)

-In most cases, the proceedings require the concerned person to file an application for entry in the Commercial Register.
-Applying for entry in the Commercial Register requires the payment of an administrative fee.
-This fee is 6,000 CZK in the case of first-time registration, i.e. your application is for a company not yet entered in the Commercial Register (with the exception of joint-stock companies, where the fee is 12,000 CZK, and for associations, it is 1,000 CZK).
+In most cases, the concerned person is obliged to file an application for entry in the Commercial Register.
+Applying for entry in the Commercial Register requires the payment of a court fee.
+This fee is 6,000 CZK in the case of first-time registration, i.e. your application is for a company not yet entered in the Commercial Register (with the exception of joint-stock companies, where the fee is 12,000 CZK).

 In view of the fact that § 21 of the Public Registers Act, unlike § 32 paragraph 4 of the Commercial Code, does not mandate the Ministry of Justice to publish a list of annexes to attach to applications, the list of these annexes cannot be found on the Internet.
 It is therefore necessary to refer the matter to a law office or notary public.

 Applications for entry in the Commercial Register and applications to amend existing registrations may be submitted only on the specific forms.
 Samples of these forms for all types of company may be found on the Ministry of Justice website.

 - Commercial Register – electronic access

 - Commercial Register - forms, addresses of registration courts

 As of the date of entering a company in the Commercial Register, i.e. from the date of forming the company, the company has 15 days to register with the Tax Authority.
 Information regarding this registration can be found here:

 A summary of bureaucratic and legal hurdles an entrepreneur must overcome in order to incorporate and register a new firm, along with their associated time and set-up costs